Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Discussion and Outlook

 We have developed an approach that allows using near-term quantum hardware with measurement and active reset capabilities to simulate static and dynamic properties of materials.
 In particular, trapped-ion hardware has already been demonstrated using the sequential preparation scheme for ground-state energy calculations as well as machine learning applications~\cite{foss2021entanglement,WallPRA2022}.
 These systems can now readily be used to implement the algorithms discussed in this work to extract dynamic correlation functions.

 There are several immediately relevant extensions that can be built up from the results discussed in this paper.
-The variational approach discussed here relies on the exact CTN representation of the MPS state.
-It is readily generalizable to variationally optimize QTNs with larger bond dimensions by using the CTN as a pre-conditioner for the ground as well as excited states.
+The variational approach discussed here relies on the exact CTN representation of the MPS state but demonstrates that QTNs with modest gate depth can approximate these optimal CTNs with errors comparable to that expected from current, noisy quantum computers.
+This approach is readily generalizable to variationally optimize QTNs with larger bond dimensions by using the CTN as a pre-conditioner for the ground as well as excited states.
+It will be essential to also study the effect of gate errors on the accuracy of the measured observables, and the robustness of the variational compilation strategy to these errors.
 Other interesting directions to explore are fermionic models where various response functions may be related to quantum transport properties.
 Finally, while we have focused on MPS states, one may consider generalizations to other tensor network topologies to simulate novel many-body quantum states such as quantum critical states.